 Linux uses /etc/localtime file as current systems timezone.
 We can simply use “

-As per above output, the current time zone is set to IST.
+As per the above output, the current time zone is set to IST.

 Change Timezone on Ubuntu